jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

 ```
 ### Fixed Number of Weeks

-To keep consistency of height, you can set the prop `showFixedNumberOfWeeks` to true. this will always display 6 week rows no matter how many are in the displayed month.
+To keep consistency of height, you can set the prop `showFixedNumberOfWeeks` to true.
+This will always display 6 week rows no matter how many are in the displayed month.

 ```
 	const XUIDatePicker = require('./datepicker').default;